 Have you ever gone to buy multi-vitamins or probiotics and end up spending an absurd amount of time in the supplement section?
-On multiple occasions I’ve been sucked down the pill rabbit hole, intrigued by promises of longevity, greater cognitive functioning, and enhanced athletic performance.
+On multiple occasions I’ve been sucked down the supplement rabbit hole, intrigued by promises of longevity, greater cognitive functioning, and enhanced athletic performance.
 I often leave the rows of bottles a half-hour later without anything, not even the product I meant to find.

 Some people swear by supplements.
 Others feel they are money-wasting empty promises.